SERVICES OF CENTRAL NEW YORK, INC. (LSCNY)

 D.O.E.; excellent benefits.

-Send cover letter, resume, writing sample, and three references to:
+Send cover letter, resume, writing sample, and three professional references

 of Human Resources